-Physical dDocuments and material relating to an offender or parole client shall be elearly identified and placed in a file folder to be kept on file in the Records area of the Parole Board offices.
+Physical documents and material relating to an offender or parole client shall be clearly identified and placed in a file folder to be kept on file in the Records area of the Parole Board offices.
 Parole files may be checked out by a Board member or other authorized staff.
 Files that are checked out must be kept and stored in a secured area until they are returned to the Records area of the Parole Board offices.
-At no time will parole file information that is confidential be left in an unsecured area.kept and maintained electronically in the electronic database maintained by the department.
+At no time will parole file information that is confidential be left in an unsecured area.

-§ 11-106.
+§ 11 - 106.
 Seat Belt Use Required.